 At the hotel

-13 beaches, open-air cinema, tennis court, watersports centre, spa and wellness centre, wine cellar, library and a small boutique.
-In rooms: beach bags and towels, straw sun hats, outdoor veranda, free WiFi (though very limited), minibar with unlimited free bottled water, tea- and coffee-making facilities, open-air bathroom, safe, ceiling fans and air-conditioning above the bed only.
+13 beaches, open-air cinema, tennis court, watersports centre, snorkelling gear to borrow, spa and wellness centre, wine cellar, library and a small boutique.
+In rooms: beach bags and towels, straw sun hats, sandals, outdoor veranda, free WiFi (though very limited), minibar with unlimited free bottled water, tea- and coffee-making facilities, open-air bathroom, safe, plug adapters upon request, ceiling fans and air-conditioning above the bed only.

 Our favourite rooms

 The ultimate tropical-island hideaways, the Overwater Bungalows offer direct access to two of the turquoise-blue lagoons; just roll out of bed, throw on your swimwear and dive in.

 Tropical waters are never more than a hop, skip and a dive away here.
 Once you’ve snorkeled your way around the three lagoons, there’s a small family friendly, freshwater infinity pool near Grouper Bar.

 The Aura wellness centre and spa has four treatment rooms – one especially for couples – in which to unwind with rejuvenating facials, energising salt scrubs, manicures and pedicures, and their signature relaxing massages.
 Make the most of the waterfront or beachside yoga, pilates, relaxation and meditation classes during your stay too – all treatments, massages and yoga classes are included with your stay.